History of the

 In 1957 two churches, the Congregational Christian Church and the Evangelical and Reformed Church, merged to form the United Church of Christ.
 The UCC is thus one of the youngest protestant denominations in the United States, yet its roots reach back to the 16th century.

-In 1959, the year Hawai‘i became a state, HEA voted to join the United Church of Christ.
-HEA later became known as the Hawai‘i Conference United Church of Christ (HCUCC).
+In 1959, the HEA voted to join the United Church of Christ and later became known as the Hawai‘i Conference United Church of Christ (HCUCC).